Lenovo ThinkPad T490s Notebook Review: A Hard Worker

 </ img>

-The ultrabook is set pretty impressive,As for such dimensions, the battery is 57 Wh * h.
-They promise up to 20 hours of battery life, supports the function of fast charging from a 65 W complete power supply.
+The ultrabook has a rather impressiveHow about a 57 Wh battery for such dimensions?
+They promise up to 20 hours of battery life and support fast charging from the included 65 W power supply.
 A full charge takes about 2 hours.
-Of course, in real conditions, getting 20 hours of work is rather fantastic, but the laptop turned out to be really tenacious.
-In my usual mode (Wi-Fi, a browser with a bunch of tabs, streaming listening to music, Photoshop, instant messengers, mail and brightness a little above average) Withstood a full 9-hour work day.
+Of course, in real conditions, getting 20 hours of work is rather a fantasy, but the laptop turned out to be really durable.
+In my usual mode (Wi-Fi, browser with a bunch of tabs, streaming music, Photoshop, instant messengers, mail and brightness slightly above average) the laptop endured a full 9-hour workday.

 A stereo system is not the strongest point of a laptop, but it is enough for videos and films in a home / hotel environment.
 There is software for adjusting sound: